su2code/su2code.github.io/_docs_v7/Quick-Start.md

 ## Resources

-The files necessary to run this tutorial are included in the [Quick-Start_source](https://github.com/su2code/su2code.github.io/tree/master/_docs_v7/Quick-Start_source) directory, along with other auxiliary files useful to automate the tutorial simulations and the visualization of results.
-The bare minimum can also be found in the [SU2/QuickStart/](https://github.com/su2code/SU2/tree/master/QuickStart) directory.
-For the other tutorials, the files will be found in the TestCases/ repository.
-For a start, two files are needed as input to the code: a [configuration file](https://github.com/su2code/su2code.github.io/blob/master/_docs_v7/Quick-Start_source/inv_NACA0012.cfg) describing the options for the particular problem, and the corresponding computational [mesh file](https://github.com/su2code/su2code.github.io/blob/master/_docs_v7/Quick-Start_source/mesh_NACA0012_inv.su2).
+The files necessary to run this tutorial are included in the [QuickStart](https://github.com/su2code/Tutorials/tree/master/compressible_flow/QuickStart) directory of the [Tutorials](https://github.com/su2code/Tutorials) repository, along with other auxiliary files useful to automate the tutorial simulations and the visualization of results.
+Files for other tutorials may be found in the same repository.
+For a start, two files are needed as input to the code: a [configuration file](https://github.com/su2code/Tutorials/blob/master/compressible_flow/QuickStart/inv_NACA0012.cfg) describing the options for the particular problem, and the corresponding computational [mesh file](https://github.com/su2code/Tutorials/blob/master/compressible_flow/QuickStart/mesh_NACA0012_inv.su2).

 ## Tutorial